Sayuru99/SahaniR/README.md

 **Date:** March 22, 2017

 ## **Abstract**
 SahaniR is a high-concept, high-security backend framework architected around the fundamental principles of cosmology and theoretical physics.
-It transposes the behavior of the universe—spacetime, pocket universes, black holes, and event horizons—into a software paradigm designed to create applications that are inherently secure, auditable, and efficient by design.
+It transposes the behavior of the universe spacetime, pocket universes, black holes, and event horizons into a software paradigm designed to create applications that are inherently secure, auditable, and efficient by design.
 This document outlines the core inspiration and the resulting architectural philosophy.

 ## 1. The Cosmic Inspiration: A New Model for Computation